Hosted by site sponsor WebMate.

 Does the iPad support handwriting recognition?

-The iPad has long supported handwriting recognition for Simplified Chinese input as well as some other languages that do not use Roman Characters.
+The iPad long supported handwriting recognition for Simplified Chinese input as well as some other languages that do not use Roman Characters.
 Starting with iPadOS 14, the iPad supports a "Scribble" feature that turns handwritten English into typed characters, as well.

 Do the iPad models support Voice Control or Siri?